Meeting Summaries

 rearing, and holding habitat in the South Fork Nooksack River from

 river mile (rm) 12.8 to 13.9.
 Stakeholders provided input, and LNR responded with a conceptual design (above).
-The Conceptual Design is above.
-A Preliminary Design with a Basis of Design was completed and is attached.
+A Preliminary Design with a Basis of Design (BOD) was completed and is attached.
+The BOD includes the 3 project alternatives we presented at a 2023 Community Workshop.
 The project will be going through a Conditional Letter of Map Revision (CLOMR) through FEMA to receive its Floodplain Development permit.
 ESA consultation will occur simultaneously.
-CLOMR review and ESA consultation is occuring this winter 2025.
-Project implementation is 2026.
+LNR is submitting permit applications for ESA consultations this winter of 2024/25.
+The CLOMR review and ESA consultation will occur concurrently during winter of 2025.
+Project implementation is expected in 2026.
 More information is summarized below in the Project Development section about the next steps required for project implementation.

 Total site map, showing implementation year and current schedule.
 Letters denote photo locations.
 Flow is from right to left.